 From Madeira Beach I returned to the interstate and the ‘hypertension’ that radiates from the frenzy of it all – the drive to Fort Myers was swift in comparison to the ride of the last few days.

 Once in Fort Myers I tried to slow it down a bit and ride a few of the small streets that at one time encapsulated my whole world.
 Most of the familiar places were now camouflaged under forty years of change.

-I suppose too that I began looking at things a little differently on that date, I was forced to realize that generations of folks cover the trails of our past, as we covered those before us – its an ongoing cycle of life.
-The true meaning of the statement of “never being able to go-home again’ had rang clear.
+I suppose too that I began looking at things a little differently on that date, I was forced to realize that generations of folks cover the trails of our past, likely as we covered those before us – its an ongoing cycle of life.
+The true meaning of the statement “you can never go ‘home again’ rang clear in my heart.

 Saturday night at the gathering of long-time friends and classmates I put my camera down and enjoyed a full evening of reminiscing with familiar eyes.
-It was held in a large nursery of Palm trees and exotic plants, a very nice setting full of fun conversation of past endeavors.
+It was held in a large nursery of Palm trees and exotic plants, a very nice setting full of fun conversation surrounding past endeavors.